-Arson fire - A fire set on purpose to harm the land or property of another.
+Arson fire - A fire set on purpose by anyone to burn, or spread to, vegetation or property.

 Backfire - A fire-suppression technique of creating a firebreak by burning all fuel between the existing fire line and the oncoming fire.

 Burning conditions - The environmental factors that affect fire.